How Much Internet Speed Do I Need?

 Many internet providers advertise download speeds but keep upload speeds a little more hidden because they can be much slower than download speeds.
 That’s fine for most because you don’t normally send as much to the internet as you get from it.

-But for people who upload a lot of files, photos, or YouTube videos for work—or households where there are multiple video calls going on at the same time—you’ll want to make sure your upload bandwidth can keep up.
+But for people who upload a lot of files, photos, or YouTube videos for work—or households where multiple video calls are going on at the same time—you’ll want to make sure your upload bandwidth can keep up.

 Internet providers usually give you 10% of your download speed as your upload speed.
 So if your internet plan says 100 Mbps, your upload speed would be 10 Mbps.